 SEO keywords are divided into three types: seed, medium, and long-tail keywords.

-Of the three above, it makes the most sense to target long-tail keywords.
+Of the three above, it makes the most sense to target long-tail keywords as they are also considered low-competition keywords.
 Their search volume might be small, but the specificity it brings helps reach a focused niche audience.
-Inquiry connections are also easier since detailed settings make it possible to pinpoint a target, and all this ranks your content and your website higher on SERP.

-This Google tool was meant for AdWords advertisers to hunt keyword candidates and estimate search volumes.
-It can even help you discover new keywords, make flexible Search Engine Marketing or “SEM” plans, and even get bid estimates in case you decide to run ads later.
+Google Keyword Planner was meant for Google Ads advertisers to build keyword lists and identify estimate search volumes.
+Google Keyword Planner can even help you discover new keywords, make flexible Search Engine Marketing or “SEM” plans, and even get bid estimates in case you decide to run ads later.

-Ubersuggest is a tool that delivers highly accurate diagnoses, search volumes, and SEO difficulty level of keywords.
+Ubersuggest is a keyword research tool that delivers highly accurate diagnoses, search volumes, and SEO difficulty level of keywords.

 Ahrefs, a tool with high indexation on the web, is a must-have for optimizing your SEO campaigns.
 It comes with a lot of resources, each of which can be accessed by simply entering your URL or keyword phrase.

-7 million marketers around the world use Semrush’s all-in-one suite.
-At $119.95 a month for professionals, it offers detailed reports on SEO, keyword research, and other services.
+Semrush is a keyword research tool used by 7 million marketers around the world.
+It offers detailed reports on SEO, keyword research, and other services.

 No matter what tools you end up using for your keyword research and selection, remember to thoroughly test them to make sure they can bring you the results you need.